A German man is suing his local council over “female-only” parking spaces.

 Are extra-wide parking spaces for women ‘sexist’?

-In the meantime, extra wide parking bays designed for women who can’t reverse park, have caused a sexism row in China.
+Meanwhile, extra-wide parking bays designed for women who can’t reverse park, have caused a sexism row in China.

 The larger spots, which are 50 percent bigger than a regular parking bay, are aimed at women who “have trouble reversing”.